alt=""

 STEP 3: Issue Notice of Action to enroll the sibling.

-Program Transfers (CDSS to CSPP)
+Department Transfers (CDSS to CSPP)

-A family may request to transfer their child from a CDSS program, such as General Child Care, into your State Preschool program.
+A family may request to transfer their child from a CDSS program, such as General Child Care (CCTR), into your State Preschool program.
 Typically, this would be due to a child aging-out, or simply wanting to transfer into your State Preschool classroom.
 For continuity of services, if eligible, the family may transfer during their certification period into your State Preschool program.

 What this looks like in practice: